From Rennes to Mont Saint-Michel via Saint-Malo, Northern Brittany by bike

 Day 1: Rennes

-Settle into your accommodation located in the city centre of the Breton capital.
-Take a walk to enjoy the medieval ramparts still visible at the Portes Mordelaises, to admire the Parliament of Brittany, the Thabor park or the half-timbered houses.
+Check into your accommodation located in the city center of the Breton capital.
+Take a walk to admire the medieval ramparts still visible at the Portes Mordelaises, the Parliament of Brittany, Thabor Park, and the half-timbered houses.

 This cycling holiday in Brittany begins on a towpath.
-You pedal along a bucolic and shaded route along the canal until you reach the Guipel ponds and then Hédé and its 11 flower-filled locks.
+You'll cycle along a bucolic and shaded route along the canal until you reach the Guipel ponds and then Hédé and its 11 flower-bedecked locks.

-On a beautiful greenway, the route continues through Tinténiac and the Evran ponds.
+The route continues along a beautiful greenway through Tinténiac and the Évran ponds.
 The magnificent Léhon Abbey welcomes you at the entrance to Dinan.
-This medieval town is surrounded by ramparts, houses beautiful half-timbered houses and has a unique atmosphere.
-It is pleasant to stroll through the cobbled streets or stroll along the Rance.
+This medieval town, surrounded by ramparts, is home to beautiful half-timbered houses and has a unique atmosphere.
+It's a pleasant place to stroll through the cobbled streets or stroll along the Rance River.

-No need to rush today, the stage is short.
+No need to rush today, this stage is short.
 Enjoy Saint-Malo one last time before cycling along the Emerald Coast.
-This part of the Breton coast is characterized by beautiful sandy beaches, a wild coastline and spectacular headlands such as the Pointes du Grouin or du Meinga or the Anse Duguesclin.
-In the afternoon, you reach Cancale, whose oysters are famous for their delicious salty taste.
+This stretch of Brittany's coastline is characterized by beautiful sandy beaches, a wild coastline, and spectacular headlands such as the Pointe de Grouin, Pointe Meinga, and Anse Duguesclin.
+In the afternoon, you reach Cancale, where the oysters are famous for their delicious salty flavor.

-Cycle through the polders and the immense plain of salt meadows where farmed sheep graze peacefully before reaching the true wonder that is Mont-Saint-Michel.
-Night near Mont-Saint-Michel (2.4).
+Cycle through the polders and across the vast salt marsh plain where farmed sheep graze peacefully before reaching the true wonder of Mont Saint-Michel.

 Day 7: Mont Saint-Michel

-End of your cycling holiday in Brittany after breakfast.
+End your cycling holiday in Brittany after breakfast.
 Mont Saint-Michel is only a 35-minute walk away.
-Enjoy your free time to climb and visit this wonder.
+Enjoy your free time to climb and explore this marvel.